 What was once considered to be a procedure for older people or those who suffered from sporting injuries, the approach toward hip replacement surgery is evolving.
 Studies reveal that younger patients are more obese than older ones and therefore they experience the same amount of pain and functional disability as older patients – and in some cases even more.

 What New Orleans orthopedic surgeons are seeing is that the rise in obesity rates in younger people is in direct correlation with the number of total joint replacement surgeries being performed.
 And it should be known that these procedures are neither premature nor unnecessary.

 Knee replacement surgeries are one of the most common procedures in the United States, with approximately 600,000 performed each year at a cost of $9.9 billion.
 This statistic is expected to increase to 3.48 million procedures a year by 2030.

 There are currently no conclusive age or weight restrictions for total knee replacement surgery.
 Recommendations for surgery are based on a patient’s level of pain and disability, not their age.
-Most patients who undergo total knee replacement are between the ages of 50 and 80, but New Orleans orthopaedic surgeons evaluate patients individually.
+Most patients who undergo total knee replacement are between the ages of 50 and 80, but New Orleans orthopedic surgeons evaluate patients individually.

-Total knee replacements have been performed successfully at all ages, from a young teenager with juvenile arthritis to the elderly patient with degenerative arthritis.
+Total knee replacements have been performed successfully at all ages, from a young teenager with juvenile arthritis to an elderly patient with degenerative arthritis.
 But unless we see a significant reduction in the obesity rates in this country, we will continue to see the necessity for more and more of these procedures.